Skip to main content

 Fundamentals

-The experience of the is often described through its most recognizable signals like hot flashes or changes in mood.
+The experience of the menopausal transition is often described through its most recognizable signals like hot flashes or changes in mood.
 Beneath the surface of these felt experiences, a profound biological shift is occurring, one that involves the body’s intricate system of inflammation.

 You may feel a pervasive sense of fatigue, a new stiffness in your joints, or a general feeling that your body is working against you.
 These sensations are valid and deeply rooted in the biochemical recalibration taking place within your cells.